A spicy Shakshuka is one of our favourite brunches, lunches, or weeknight dinners.

 Add Passata and hot sauce (if using).
 Bring to a low boil, reduce heat to medium-low, and simmer, stirring occasionally, for 5-10 minutes.
 Season to taste with salt and pepper.
 Sprinkle feta, additional jalapeños & cherry tomatoes evenly over sauce.
 Crack eggs one at a time and place over sauce, spacing evenly apart.
 Transfer skillet to oven and bake until whites are just set but yolks are still runny, 5–8 minutes.
 Garnish with parsley and cilantro.
 Serve with pita for dipping.

 Hope you enjoy my Spicy Shakshuka recipe!
-I would love to hear your feedback if you tried this recipe in the “comment box” below!
+We would love to hear from you, please leave us your feedback in the comment box below.

 This recipe was made (and served) in my Hestan NanoBond 11″ Skillet.